mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-07-09-performance-cost-of-try-catch-blocks.md

 that case, I think it's better to signal whatever exception might have occurred, and let the user guard the objective function accordingly.
-In other words, this `safe` function seems like a bad idea, potentially letting users do bad things without any meaningful feedback to avoid the problem - and I will be removing that code from the library!
+In other words, this `safe` function seems like a bad idea, potentially letting users do things they should not, without any meaningful feedback to avoid the problem - and I will be removing that code from the library!

 [1]: https://github.com/mathias-brandewinder/Quipu
 [2]: https://en.wikipedia.org/wiki/Test_functions_for_optimization#Test_functions_for_single-objective_optimization